SammyML/zcash-mina/README.md

 - Mint zkZEC into the bridge with one click (server signs with the operator key).
 - Burn zkZEC into a withdrawal request tied to a Sapling/Unified address string.
 - Reset the sandbox to replay the full flow.
-- The UI targets the Phase-1 `Bridge` contract on Mina’s `LocalBlockchain`, so every click maps to the same operator-signed mint/burn transactions used in `src/test-interaction.ts`.
+- The UI targets the `Bridge` contract on Mina’s `LocalBlockchain`, so every click maps to the same operator-signed mint/burn transactions used in `src/test-interaction.ts`.

 **Note:** The demo runs with `proofsEnabled: false` for speed and resource efficiency.
-The underlying ZkPrograms are production-ready and can generate real proofs when `proofsEnabled: true`.
+The underlying ZkPrograms are production ready and can generate real proofs when `proofsEnabled: true`.

 ## Technical Details

 **Proof System:**
-- Production-ready recursive ZkPrograms
+- Production ready recursive ZkPrograms
 - Demo uses `proofsEnabled: false` for speed (mock proofs)
 - Set `proofsEnabled: true` for real cryptographic proofs
 - Batch verification for efficiency